micoo227/comp333-hw2/readme-sql.md

+# Instruction for Setting up PHP

+## Website completed by Michael Renda and Rome Duong

 ## Step 1

 Start the web server using XAMPP.
 Then, go to http://localhost:8080/phpmyadmin/ to access the interface for the web app database.
 Within this interface, create a new database called "music-db" by clicking on "New" on the left-hand panel.